sachamasry/dns-zone-explorer/README.md

 ## To do

-- Provide subdomains a record structure and type
-- Calculate tree depth and store inside record
+- Calculate tree depth and store inside record?
-- Determine a scheme by which to present subdomains and the records emanating from them
-  - Classify subdomains
-  - Handle their subtrees
+- Implement dedicated tree builder functionality
 - Create a HTML, text-like presentation of the zone tree
   - Allow expansion of the branches of the tree
   - Present all interesting record information